 In 2014, his first major-league season with the Angels, Skaggs would have been considered a ground-ball pitcher.
 In 113 innings that year, his ground-ball rate was 50.1%, well above the league average of 44.8%.
 Additionally, because ground balls can’t go over the fence, he only surrendered 0.72 home runs per nine innings, which was also better than the league average of 0.86.

 Over the next couple of seasons, however, Skaggs turned into more of a fly-ball pitcher, and he did so just as the ball started flying out of the park at record rates across the majors.
-He spent all of 2015 recovering from Tommy John surgery, but when he returned in 2016, he was greeted by a league-wide homer-per-fly-ball rate that was over 3% higher than the last time he pitched in 2014.
+He spent all of 2015 recovering from Tommy John surgery, but when he returned in 2016, he was greeted by a league-wide homer-per-fly-ball rate that was over 3 percentage points higher than the last time he pitched in 2014.

 During that season, he watched his ground-ball rate fall to a below-average number before dropping even further the following year, to 41.8%.
 Skaggs started allowing more fly balls at the same time that fly balls everywhere were beginning to turn into home runs more often, meaning that the “juiced ball” phenomenon hit Skaggs particularly hard; by 2017, he was permitting home runs at nearly double the rate he did in 2014.